Xornop/ha-apps/ha-gatekeeper/README.md

 real Home Assistant account:

-- First visit → a small login page (username + password, configured in the add-on options), with optional custom Markdown text underneath.
+- First visit → a small login page (username + password, configured in the add-on options), with an optional "Remember me" checkbox and optional custom Markdown text shown below it in its own card.
-- On success, a long-lived, cookie is stored on that device and the configured `binary_sensor.gatekeeper_<user>` is turned on (then automatically turned back off a few seconds later).
+- On success, if **"Remember me"** was checked, a long-lived, `httponly` cookie is stored on that device (valid for `session_days`) and the configured `binary_sensor.gatekeeper_<user>` is turned on (then automatically turned back off a few seconds later).
+If it was **not** checked, a session-only cookie is used instead — it disappears as soon as the browser is fully closed, so the visitor has to log in again next time.
-- Any later visit from the same device skips the login page entirely and triggers the sensor immediately.
+- Any later visit from the same device with a still-valid cookie skips the login page entirely and triggers the sensor immediately.
 - If a user is later removed from the configuration, their saved session is revoked and their cookie is deleted the next time they visit — they're sent back to the login page instead of triggering anything.